layer5io/istio-service-mesh-workshop/lab-4/README.md

 ## 4.4 Apply default destination rules

-Before we start using playing with Istio's traffic management capabilities we need to define the available versions of the deployed services.
+Before we start playing with Istio's traffic management capabilities we need to define the available versions of the deployed services.
 They are called subsets, in destination rules.

 Run the following command to create default destination rules for the Bookinfo services:
 ```sh